Our Long Beach Workers Compensation Attorney Can Help You

 Another reason to consult a workers compensation lawyer in Long Beach CA is to prevent making mistakes that could result in losing worker’s compensation benefits.
 Employers often do not inform their employees what to expect or what to do if they become injured while on the job.
 Following a workplace accident, it is up to the employee to take steps to protect their health and rights when filing a worker’s compensation claim.

-1) Failing to report a workplace injury in a timely manner.
+1) Failing to report a workplace injury in a timely manner

-3) Permitting the employer to choose a physician.
+3) Permitting the employer to choose a physician

-4) Failing to undergo a prescribed treatment plan.
+4) Failing to undergo a prescribed treatment plan

 It is imperative that the employee keep all scheduled appointments with treatment providers.
 Failure to do so may result in the employer, the employer’s insurance company or their attorney filing an application to suspend benefits.
 If benefits are suspended, it can be a lengthy process to have the benefits reinstated.

 If the employee disagrees with the initial diagnosis and/or treatment plan, the law gives employees the right to seek a second, and even a third, opinion from other doctors in the MPN.
-If you still disagree with your diagnosis or treatment after getting a third opinion, you can then request an independent medical review if you are still not satisfied after consulting with the third physician.
+In case you still disagree with your diagnosis or treatment after getting a third opinion, you can then request an independent medical review whether you are still not satisfied after consulting with the third physician.

-6) Not promptly consulting a workers compensation attorney.
+6) Not promptly consulting a workers compensation attorney

 Injured employees are often hesitant to speak with a lawyer about their claim over fear they will have to pay the attorney a large percentage of the claim.
 While a lawyer will typically get a portion of the award, an experienced Long Beach workers compensation attorney can dramatically increase the settlement amount.
 So, while the attorney will get a piece of the pie, injured workers who retain an attorney almost always receive a larger payout even after legal fees are paid.